xerial/silk/README.md

 A workflow in Silk is a just class (or trait in Scala) containing functions that use `Silk[A]` data set.
 This encupsulation of workflows allows overriding existing workflows, and also combining several workflows to oragnize more complex one.
-This workflow programming style greately helps reusing and sharing workflows.
+This workflow programming style greatly helps reusing and sharing workflows.

 ### Documentation
 For the details of Silk, visit http://xerial.org/silk